 The selected stereoscopic test sequences content should be normally comfortable to watch.
 See [J.3D-fatigue] for information on visual comfort.

-6.2 Spatial and temporal information
+6.2 Source signals recordings

+The source signal provides the reference stimuli and the input for the system under test.
+The quality of the reference stimuli should be as high as possible.
+As a guideline, the video signal should be recorded in uncompressed multimedia files using one of the following two formats: YUV (4:2:2 or 4:4:4 sampling) or RGB (24 or 32 bits).
+Usually the audio signal is taken from a high quality audio production.
+The audio CD quality is often the reference (16 bits, 44.1 kHz) such as the sound quality assessment material (SQAM) from the European Broadcasting Union (EBU), but if possible audio masters with a minimum of 16 bits and 48 kHz are preferred.6.3 Spatial and temporal information

 The selection of test scenes is an important issue.
 In particular, the spatial and temporal perceptual information of the scenes are critical parameters.
 These parameters play a crucial role in determining the amount of video compression that is possible, and consequently, the level of impairment that is suffered when the scene is transmitted over a fixed-rate digital transmission service channel.
 Fair and relevant video test scenes must be chosen such that their spatial and temporal information is consistent with the video services that the digital transmission service channel was intended to provide.
 The set of test scenes should span the full range of spatial and temporal information of interest to users of the devices under test.